AnandTenneti/SampleProject/README.md

       The tests are run using the maven commands

       -- run the whole test suite

                 mvn clean test

-To run all the tests in a class
+      -- run all the tests in a class

            mvn clean test -Dtest=UiElementsTest6

 To run a single test in a class mvn clean test -Dtest=UiElementsTest6#test_autoWait